na-na-hi/renget/archive/iftod.md

 \>The Pink Rathalos watches nervously from the corner as you wipe the sweat from your brow
 \>But when you sheathe your weapon and leave, it starts trying to follow you
 \>You manage to shoo it off a few times, but you always catch it watching you from a distance
-\>Hopefully it will get bored and go home soon
+\>Hopefully it will get bored and go home soon%%

 ===================================